 Content Note: Rated PG-13 for mature thematic material including a disturbing act, and for brief language.

 Grant (Gordon Pinsent) and Fiona (Julie Christie) have been married for 44 years when Fiona is diagnosed with Alzheimer’s disease.
 She’s voluntarily admitted to a nursing home, where the standard procedure is to give the residents a month to settle in, without any visits from the outside.

-When Grant is allowed to visit, Fiona no longer recognizes him and is giving all her attention to another man, a wheelchair-bound mute.
+When Grant is allowed to visit, Fiona no longer recognizes him and gives all her attention to another man.